FinOps

 • Combining architectural strategies can eliminate 60-90%

 They didn’t rewrite prompts.
 They didn’t switch to a cheaper model.
-They implemented Redis caching with pre-tokenized answers.
-Response time dropped to under 1 second.
-Cost per query?
-Down by over 90%.
+They implemented in-memory caching with pre-tokenized answers.
+Response time dropped dramatically.
+Cost per query down by over 90%.

-That’s the power of thinking architecturally instead of linguistically.
+That’s what thinking architecturally instead of linguistically actually looks like.

-Intelligent caching: Microsoft’s research shows predictive caching reduces perceived latency by 60% in conversational AI.
-But here’s what’s wild - combining prompt caching with batching creates 95% cost reduction opportunities for latency-tolerant jobs.
+Intelligent caching.
+Microsoft’s research on semantic caching shows that caching responses based on semantic similarity can significantly reduce both cost and latency in conversational AI.
+Combining prompt caching with batching creates 95% cost reduction opportunities for latency-tolerant jobs.
 Ninety-five percent.
 Not from better prompts.
 From better architecture.

-Smart model routing: This one kills me because it is so obvious yet ignored.
-Diverting tasks to cost-efficient models can reduce inference costs by up to 85%.
-One Arcee AI demonstration showed 99.38% cost reduction just by routing to appropriate models.
-You do not need GPT-4 to answer “What is our return policy?”
-Save the expensive models for complex reasoning.
+Smart model routing.
+Honestly, this one baffles me, because it’s so obvious and so consistently overlooked.
+Routing tasks to cost-efficient models can reduce inference costs by up to 85%.
+One Arcee AI demonstration showed 99.38% cost reduction by routing simple tasks like marketing copy to a tiny specialized model instead of a frontier model.
+You don’t need GPT-4 to answer “What is our return policy?”
+Save expensive models for complex reasoning.

-Batching strategies: OpenAI’s batch API offers 50% discounts for non-urgent tasks.
-Think about that - half price for waiting a few hours.
+Batching strategies.
+OpenAI’s batch API offers 50% discounts for non-urgent tasks.
+Half price, for waiting a few hours.
 Perfect for overnight report generation, bulk content processing, or any async workflow.

 • Multi-tier caching (memory, Redis, persistent)